Neonatal abstinence syndrome (NAS)

 Neonatal abstinence syndrome (also called NAS) is a group of conditions caused when a baby withdraws from certain drugs he’s exposed to in the womb before birth.
 NAS is most often caused when a woman takes drugs called opioids during pregnancy.
 But it also can be caused by antidepressants (used to treat depression), barbiturates or benzodiazepines (sleeping pills).
 When you take these drugs during pregnancy, they can pass through the placenta and cause serious problems for your baby.
 The placenta grows in your uterus (womb) and supplies your baby with food and oxygen through the umbilical cord.

 If you’ve been injured or had surgery, your provider may give you a prescription for opioids to help relieve pain.
 Prescription opioids include:

 - Hydrocodone (name brand Vicodin®)

 - Morphine (name brands Kadian®, Avinza®)

 The street drug heroin also is an opioid.

 You may hear NAS also called NOWS.
 NOWS stands for neonatal opioid withdrawal syndrome.
 NOWS is the same as NAS except it’s caused only by opioids.

 If you’re pregnant or trying to get pregnant and taking any of these drugs, tell your health care provider right away.

-Signs and symptoms of NAS can be different for every baby.
+Signs of a condition are things someone else can see or know about you, like you have a rash or you're coughing.
+Signs of NAS can be different for every baby.
 Most happen within 3 days (72 hours) of birth, but some may happen right after birth or not until a few weeks after birth.
 They can last from 1 week to 6 months after birth.